gzbakku/hozz/README.md

 #### App - Module
-usually all the apps nowdays support multiple platforms, to organize platform specific or usergroup specific apis, top level module - app seprates apis for backend, web, frontend, android, cordova, android, ios or platform specific apis.
+usually all the apps nowdays support multiple platforms, to organize platform specific or user group specific apis, top level module - app separates apis for backend, web, frontend, android, cordova, android, ios or platform specific apis.

 #### Api - Module
 each app needs to login, serve content and do user specific functions like login, singup, messaging api for ios or android.

 #### Method - Module
-methods are simple io operations like messaging may have both incoming and outgoing methods such diffrent methods can be separted into  diffrent files for easy navigation and code management
+methods are simple io operations like messaging may have both incoming and outgoing methods such different methods can be separated into  different files for easy navigation and code management

 ##### Module Structure